10 Negative Side Effects of Drinking Beetroot Juice

-We are living in a world where people are increasingly becoming more and more aware of their health conditions and would not want to stop striving for anything but the best.
+We are living in a world where people are increasingly becoming more and more aware of their health conditions and would not want to stop striving for anything but the best in terms of health, work and even their looks.

 Reports show that there has been an amazingly high rate of increase in the number of gym memberships over the last decade.

-The fact that you are reading this article also proves that dear reader YOU too are doing your best to be healthy and live healthily.
+The fact that you are reading this article also proves that dear reader YOU too are doing your best to be healthy and live a healthy lifestyle.

-However, with the change in lifestyles and daily routines, several people find themselves making regular trips to the doctors for cases of low energy and stamina.
+However, with the change in lifestyles and daily routines, several people find themselves making regular trips to the doctors for cases of low energy and stamina as dieting does more harm than good for your body.

 The diagnosis for most usually ends up being low on haemoglobin or just an improper diet.
 As a result, the doctors prescribe more vitamins and an iron-rich diet.

-If you are as confused as me when I first heard about it, then here is a list of 10 side effects of consuming beet juice that will help you understand the case on a deeper level.
+If you are as confused after reading the above statement, just like I was, when I first heard about it, then here is a list of 10 side effects of consuming beet juice that will help you understand the case and fact on a deeper level.

 1) Kidney Stones